vantezzen/plasmo-state/README.md

 - `persistent`: An array of property names that should be persisted in the browser storage.
   If you don't specify this, no properties will be persisted.
 By enabling persistence, the value will also be shared across tabs.
 - `tabId`: The tab ID that the state should be shared with.
 If not specified, the tab ID of the current active tab will be used.
-  This is only used if the environment is `StateEnvironment.Background` or `StateEnvironment.Popup` as `StateEnvironment.Content` will already be contained in a specific tab.
+  This is only used if the environment is `StateEnvironment.Background`, `StateEnvironment.Offscreen` or `StateEnvironment.Popup` as `StateEnvironment.Content` will already be contained in a specific tab.
   It is highly recommended to specify this in the background script as working with multiple windows may result in unexpected behaviour.

 ### Get and modify state